li11ianc/explaining-movie-revenue/project/project.md

 Now that we’ve created all of our variables, we can begin to create a linear model to try and predict profitability.
 First, we have removed all NA values for the variables under consideration, although this step is not shown.
-The only NA values in the dataset were present exclusively in the new tagline variable, however.
+However, the only NA values in the dataset were present in the new tagline variable.

 Below, we’ve fitted an initial linear model which takes into account all of the variables previously mentioned as well as a few interactions: